Russian Painter, Typographer, and Designer

 Lissistky's final work of art was a propaganda photomontage produced at the onset of the Soviet Union's entry into World War II.
 It appealed to the Soviet government to produce more war supplies.
 A few years later, on December 21, 1941, Lissitzky succumbed to his disease and passed away at his home in Schodnia, outside Moscow.

-Lissitzky strived to transformfrom its primarily two-dimensional, practical, and ideological orientation to three-dimensional considerations of space,particularly with regard to architecture.
+Lissitzky strived to transform Suprematism from its primarily two-dimensional, practical, and ideological orientation to three-dimensional considerations of space,particularly with regard to architecture.
 Although only one of his designs was ever constructed, later developments in 20th-century architectural design owe a debt of gratitude to Lissitzky.
 This thoroughly forward-thinking artist established a successful means by which to establish a kind of fully abstract, modern visual vocabulary that could be utilized either in the direction of architecture or that of the visual arts from graphics to painting.
-Artists and architects who followed, particularly those of the early such as , , and as well as the Cubists, explored and expanded this vocabulary whose basic elements were form, line, and color.
+Artists and architects who followed, particularly those of the early Bauhaus such as Walter Gropius, Mies van der Rohe, and Wassily Kandinsky as well as the Cubists, explored and expanded this vocabulary whose basic elements were form, line, and color.

 Influences and Connections